 “We had to give participants a few days to reply to each question as quite often it would involve them literally walking up a hill to get reception and then walking back down again.
-It would also have to coincide around their working and living times.
+It would also have to coincide with their working and living times.
 For example, Fridays involved prayers at lunchtime and family gatherings in the afternoon - so we knew we wouldn’t be able to ask them to respond to us at that time.
 It’s important to use common sense and be sensitive to different cultures when collaborating with people on the ground” recalls Dr Emma Heywood.

 The feedback from participants was combined with analyses of radio broadcasts targeting affected communities and collated into weekly reports.
 These reports were fact-checked and sent to Studio Yafa, based in the country’s capital Ouagadougou, who adapted the messaging of their programmes with accurate, up-to-date information that would be distributed via local radio broadcasters.

 The study found that a range of programmes popular amongst the affected communities were forms of entertainment such as debate programmes and short ‘soap operas’.
-In particular, the research showed that the use of fictional characters or well known personalities in broadcasts increased the retention of listeners.
+In particular, the research showed that the use of fictional characters or well-known personalities in broadcasts increased the retention of listeners.

 It also found that repeat campaigns were needed to tackle misinformation surrounding the pandemic and vaccinations.

 “Since Covid-19, the situation for affected communities has gotten worse.
 The funding will always be too little and the widespread conflict continues through extremist attacks and community tensions.
-Our research has shown that using this methodology it is possible to fact-check radio content and finally give these communities a voice, as well as provide them with accurate information.” explains Dr Emma Heywood.
+Our research has shown that using this methodology it is possible to fact-check radio content and finally give these communities a voice, as well as provide them with accurate information” explains Dr Emma Heywood.